jguhlin/minimap2-rs/minimap2-sys/README.md

 * Can we decouple from pthread?
 This would allow Windows and (possibly) WASM compilation.

 ## Changelog
+### 0.1.18 minimap2.2.27
+* Regenerated bindings
+* mm2-fast and minimap2 have diverged

 ### 0.1.17 minimap2.2.27
 * Updated to newest version of minimap2 @jguhlin
 * mm2-fast also received some updates